nlanson/AmongUsCockBot/README.md

 - Some other cool shit.

 ## Operation
-The bot is running in a private docker container on a remote server somewhere in Singapore.\
+The bot was running in a private docker container on a remote server somewhere in Singapore.\
 The container will not be made public for security reasons.

 ## History